godotengine/godot-docs/classes/class_physicsdirectspacestate3d.rst

 **Inherited By:** :ref:`PhysicsDirectSpaceState3DExtension<class_PhysicsDirectSpaceState3DExtension>`

-Direct access object to a space in the :ref:`PhysicsServer3D<class_PhysicsServer3D>`.
+Provides direct access to a physics space in the :ref:`PhysicsServer3D<class_PhysicsServer3D>`.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Direct access object to a space in the :ref:`PhysicsServer3D<class_PhysicsServer3D>`.
+Provides direct access to a physics space in the :ref:`PhysicsServer3D<class_PhysicsServer3D>`.
 It's used mainly to do queries against objects and areas residing in a given space.

 .. rst-class:: classref-introduction-group